 - construction

 - software & cloud services

 - retail

 - manufacturing

 - real estate

-- · life sciences.
+- life sciences.

-To obtain a copy of any of the industry insights publications, please get in touch with the IFRS contact in your local Grant Thornton office.
+To obtain a copy of any of the industry insights publications, please get in touch with the IFRS contact in your local Grant Thornton office or go to www.grantthornton.global/en/service/Assurance/ifrs/accounting-for-revenue-under-ifrs-15/.